MasteryEducation/SecuritiesExamsMastery.ca/content/csc/19/4/index.md

 - [ ] To increase the fund’s volatility.
 - [ ] To ensure they always outperform the benchmark.

-> **Explanation:** Sampling minimizes costs, especially for indices with many illiquid securities, though it can increase the risk of a tracking error.
+> **Explanation:**( Sampling minimizes costs, especially for indices with many illiquid securities, though it can increase the risk of a tracking error.)

----

 ### When evaluating liquidity risk, which of the following is most important to review?